UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_10.md

 ---

-Both of these code make the same dataframe.
+Both of these codes make the same dataframe.

 ``` python
 forest